-Abstract.
-In this paper, discrete variants of production networks are considered as they can be encountered in the literature.
-On one hand, they are modeled as communities of autonomous units in the framework of graph transformation.
-On the other hand, a sufficient criterion for the stability of a production network is given where stability means that there exist suitable storage capacities at the production sites that never flow over.
+Abstract: In this paper, a discrete variant of production networks is considered.
+Besides the mathematical models in terms of matrices and vectors, production networks are modeled as communities of autonomous units in a rule-based, graph-transformational and visual manner.
+Moreover, a sufficient criterion for the stability of a production network is given where stability means that there exist suitable storage capacities at the production sites that never flow over.